What is tooth decay?

 Healthy eating habits can also prevent tooth decay.
 This means being careful about when and how your child eats.

-For example, the longer food and drink stays in your child’s mouth, the more chance there is for acid to develop and damage tooth enamel.
+For example, the longer food and drink stays in your child’s mouth, the more chance there is for acid to develop and damage the surfaces of your child’s teeth.
 So grazing on foods and sipping drinks over long periods of time is more likely to cause tooth decay.

-You can discourage your child from long periods of eating or drinking by:
+These tips can help you discourage your child from long periods of eating or drinking:

-- having regular snack and mealtimes, rather than letting your child ‘graze’ all day – aim to leave 1½-2 hours between meals and snacks, including sweet drinks
+- Aim to leave 1½-2 hours between meals and snacks, including sweet drinks.

-- making sure your child eats and drinks in one place only – for example, at the table
+- Make sure your child eats and drinks in one place only – for example, at the table.

-- putting food away when snack time or mealtime is over
+- Put food away when snack time or mealtime is over.

-- encouraging your child to drink tap water if they’re thirsty, rather than juice, cordial or soft drink.
+- Encourage your child to drink tap water if they’re thirsty, rather than juice, cordial or soft drink.

 Regular dental check-ups can help your child avoid tooth decay.
 Your dentist will tell you how often your child needs a check-up.
 Dentists usually recommend every 6-12 months.